Identity Theft: Military Personnel

 To place an active duty alert, contact at least one of the three credit bureaus.
 Update your contact information if it changes before your alert expires.
 For more information, or to set up an active duty alert online, see:

 Instead of an active duty alert, you may choose to use a security freeze that will limit access to your credit report.
-To do so, you must contact all three credit bureaus, and it will last until you give further notice.
-You will receive a PIN and you use that number to temporarily lift the freeze.
-There is a cost, usually between $3 and $10 associated with freezing and sometimes also with lifting the freeze.
-A freeze does not affect your ability to use your existing credit—just to get new credit.
+To do so, you must contact all three credit bureaus.
+The freeze will last until you give further notice.
+You will use a PIN or password to temporarily lift (or "thaw") the freeze.
+Credit freezes and thaws are free to Georgia residents.

 Protect Your Military ID